 My mission was to leverage on PyZMQ to build a more elegant wrapper for ZeroMQ.
 Something more aligned with the python way of doing things.
 And, to a certain degree, I have succeeded.
 However, I have never made a comprehensive effort to publicise Zeroless in any way so, in this post, I hope not only to explain how Zeroless differs from PyZMQ but also to reach a greater audience, that may be as enthusiastic about ZeroMQ as myself.
 Therefore, without further ado, here goes some of the design decisions I have made for Zeroless:

 TCP only for the win

-Nevertheless, I have a feeling that the vast majority of the users, like myself, are quite good with just TCP.
-Which is exactly what you need when building really horizontally scalable networked services, especially in this time of a renewed vision for SOA, with microservices having a lot of attention.
+Nevertheless, I have a feeling that the vast majority of the users, like myself, are ok with just TCP being supported.
+Which is precisely what you need when building really horizontally scalable networked services, especially in this time of a renewed vision for SOA, with microservices having a lot of attention.
 So let us just use TCP and free our minds to think about other matters.

 No more contexts

 PyZMQ applications require users to create a context, in order to instantiate sockets.
 Technically, a context serves as a container for all your sockets and usually one of it, per process, is just what you require.
 As a matter of fact, you could have more, but why bother your runtime with more event loops, for your socket stuff, when one suffices?
 Moreover, if you are using INPROC as transport, you may also need to share a context for the communication to happen.
 But again, if INPROC is not that useful in Python as aforementioned, do we really need explicitly manage contexts?

 Not at all, so that is why in Zeroless you just have to manage Clients, sockets that connect, and Servers, sockets that bind, without concerning yourself with contexts ;).
 For instance, in order to instantiate a client you would:

 client = Client() # You could use connect_local(port=12345) as well client.connect(ip='127.0.0.1', port=12345)